thepassle/batching-blog/README.md

 ### 🧙‍♂️ Automagically requested updates

 LitElement is _reactive_.
-What that means is that, like many other modern frontend libraries, we dont have to worry as much about manually rendering or re-rendering the contents of our component.
+What this means is that, like many other modern frontend libraries, we dont have to worry as much about manually rendering or re-rendering the contents of our component.
 All we have to do as a user of LitElement is declare our properties, LitElement will then _observe_ these properties for us, and when a property has changed LitElement takes care of updating our component for us.
 Nice.
 I like not doing work.

 ![counter component](./img/wcdev.png)